chrisjihee/ETRIJ-24.02/contents/draft.md

 process that accounts for the discrepancies between lemma forms and surface forms in the Korean morphological analysis corpus.

-In this study, string alignment was performed using the Smith--Waterman algorithm, which uses a scoring matrix based on the similarity of the grapheme unit of Korean letters for each word pair (as shown in Figure [\[fig:sample\]](#fig:sample){reference-type="ref"
+In this study, string alignment was performed using the Smith-Waterman algorithm, which uses a scoring matrix based on the similarity of the grapheme unit of Korean letters for each word pair (as shown in Figure [\[fig:sample\]](#fig:sample){reference-type="ref"